 If heaven could come, it would be from other worlds.

 WE COME (FROM OTHER WORLDS) – Cowboy Burn comes from a sexless heaven.
 Man and Woman have not yet separated.
 We live in Mono.
 Stereo hasn’t been invented.
-She has no rules, no right or wrong and descends to earth; must have sex now before she detonates.
-She can’t be divided.
-Sex is union.
-It always has been.
+She has no rules, no right or wrong and descends to earth and must have sex now before she detonates.
 We come as one.
-Pushing the envelope of art cinema and erotica, WE COME’ is a no holds barred film short challenging sexual and social norms, by Ji Strangeway.
+A no holds barred abstract film short that pushes the envelope of art and LGBT cinema.

 OFFICIAL TRAILER | Stream We Come (from Other Worlds)